Written by William Miles | May 30, 2022

 Well, the EUIPO has come up with a number of factors to help indicate a distinctive slogan.
 These are as follows:

-The EUIPO says that in applying these factors you will be able to distinguish between an insufficiently distinctive slogan and a distinctive slogan.
-It even gives some examples; “We’re on it” is a simple, clear and unambiguous expression, it will be immediately perceived by the relevant public as an ordinary advertising message promoting the quality of the goods and services and, as such, isn’t distinctive.
-Whereas “Wet dust can’t fly” is clearly already a bit odd and calls for an interpretative effort on the part of consumers.
-Therefore, it’s distinctive.
+A phrase such as “We’re on it” is a simple, clear and unambiguous expression, it will be immediately perceived by the relevant public as an ordinary advertising message promoting the quality of the goods and services and, as such, isn’t distinctive.

 In short, it is possible to register a slogan as a trade mark, but there can be difficulties based on the distinctiveness of the slogan.
 Using the EUIPO’s factors, we can better determine which slogans are distinctive and which are not.
 Slogans that are distinctive by the EUIPO’s standards have a much better chance of being accepted as a trade mark.

-So, hopefully, this often murky issue is now a bit clearer and you’re ready to file a trade mark application.
+Hopefully, this often murky issue is now a bit clearer and you’re ready to file a trade mark application.
 If that’s the case, the next step is to contact our team and speak to one of our friendly trade mark lawyers.
 We’re here to help!

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.